pimcore/pimcore/doc/Development_Documentation/10_Ecommerce_Framework/README.md

 - Tools for working with and managing Orders
 - Concepts for setting up multi tenant and multi shop solutions

-For a first impression have a look at our [ecommerce demo](http://ecommercedemo.pimcore.org).
+For a first impression have a look at our [E-Commerce Demo](http://ecommercedemo.pimcore.org).
 For more complex solutions have a look at our [case studies](https://www.pimcore.org/en/resources/casestudies).